kmelitzanis/oikolog/README.md

 Admins can edit them at `/translations` — useful for fixing wording without a deploy.
 The admin account is the one whose email matches `ADMIN_EMAIL` in `.env`.

-### Design system
+### Visual design

-The UI follows a documented design system: **amber-500 `#f59e0b` on slate**, with the status colours mapped 1:1 to bill state.
+The UI runs on **amber-500 `#f59e0b` on slate**, with the status colours mapped 1:1 to bill state.
 Anything on an amber surface takes slate-900 ink — amber is far too light to carry white text.

 The logo is the "beam stack": there is no separate icon mark, the wordmark *is* the logo, and the `l` of *log* is redrawn as four ledger beams of unequal length.
 It lives in `resources/views/components/logo.blade.php`, sized in